g-czajk/Easy-chords-app/README.md

 An Android app made in React Native, according to my own idea.

-It allows searching for guitar chords in a huge chords database and it includes a tutorial for beginner guitar players (I've created the content of the tutorial myself as well).
+It allows searching for guitar chords in a huge chords database and it includes a tutorial for beginner guitar players (I've created the content of the tutorial myself as well, more lessons coming soon).

 The chords database comes from [this](https://github.com/tombatossals/chords-db) repository (I've just put the data into MongoDB Atlas).